 You need to take care of your trach tube, your stoma, and the skin around the stoma.
-You will be told by your health care team how to do this.
+You will be shown by your health care team how to do this.
 The guidelines below may also help you.

-Keeping the Tracheostomy Clean
+Keeping the tracheostomy clean

 To take care of your skin and prevent infection, you need to keep your tracheostomy clean.
 You will be shown how to do this.
 Clean the tracheostomy at least once a day.
 Clean more often, if you need to.